-In eight seasons at the University of Oregon, George Horton has resurrected a dormant Ducks’ baseball program and built it into a national power.
-During his tenure with the Ducks, Horton carries a 290-195-1 record (.592) and has led Oregon to the postseason five times, including four of the last five seasons.
+In nine seasons at the University of Oregon, George Horton has resurrected a dormant Ducks’ baseball program and built it into a national power.
+During his tenure with the Ducks, Horton carries a 320-220-1 record (.592) and has led Oregon to the postseason five times, including four of the last six seasons.
 Horton, hired in September 2007, is the Ducks’ 12th baseball coach in school history and its first since the program was discontinued following the 1981 season.
-Overall, Horton has a 1,006-460-2 record (.686) as a head coach and a record of 780-407-2 (.657) in 19 seasons as a Division I head coach.
+Overall, Horton has a 1,036-485-2 record (.681) as a head coach and a record of 810-432-2 (.652) in 20 seasons as a Division I head coach.

 Under Horton, Oregon made its first modern-era NCAA appearance in just its second season of existence, playing in the NCAA Regionals in 2010.
 The Ducks topped that effort in 2012, advancing to their first Super Regional and finishing just one win shy of advancing to the College World Series.
 The successful season by Oregon landed Horton the 2012 Field Turf NCAA Division I Coach of the Year award.
 UO reached the NCAA Regionals in 2013, 2014 and 2015, winning a school-record 48 games in 2013.
 From 2012 to 2014, Oregon was just one of eight teams to win 40-plus games in all three seasons.
 Horton has won at least 40 games in 11 different seasons, including a pair of 50-win seasons.
 The Ducks came up just shy of the 40-win mark in 2015, but still boasted 38 wins and reached the NCAA tournament after winning 14 of their last 18 games and nine of their last 10 – including a series win over No. 2 UCLA – to earn an at-large bid.

-While at Oregon, Horton has coached four players to five All-America selections (Tyler Anderson - 2011, Ryon Healy - 2013, Jimmie Sherfy – 2013 and 2014 and Stephen Nogosek - 2016), 38 all-conference players, seven collegiate national team players and 40 Major League Baseball draft picks.
-Pitcher Tyler Anderson, drafted in the first round of the 2011 MLB Draft by the Colorado Rockies, was the highest Duck taken in the new era of Oregon baseball.
+While at Oregon, Horton has coached six players to seven All-America selections (Tyler Anderson - 2011, Ryon Healy - 2013, Jimmie Sherfy – 2013 and 2014, Stephen Nogosek – 2016, David Peterson – 2017 and Kenyon Yovan – 2017), 42 all-conference players, nine collegiate national team players and 44 Major League Baseball draft picks.
+Pitchers Tyler Anderson, drafted in the first round of the 2011 MLB Draft (20th overall) by the Colorado Rockies, and David Peterson, drafted in the first round of the 2017 MLB Draft (20th overall) by the New York Mets, were the highest Duck taken in the new era of Oregon baseball.
 Additionally, the Ducks have had one second-round pick (Madison Boer - 2011), two third-round picks (Garrett Cleavinger - 2015 and Healy - 2013), two fourth-round picks (Josh Graham - 2015 and Matt Krook - 2016) and three fifth-round picks (Scott McGough - 2011, Jake Reed - 2014 and Cole Irvin - 2016).

 Horton also served six years as the head coach at Cerritos College before joining the Titans’ staff, compiling a junior college record of 226-53 (.810) from 1985-90.